mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/overview.md

 1. What are the four main components that make up any computer?

-2. How many programmable buttons are on the micro:bit?
+2. How many programmable buttons are on the Ragga?

 Answers: